Deurali dawned foggy and cold, on the day we aimed to reach Annapurna Base Camp. There was no mercy from Annapurna. The monsoon was unrelenting.

 * Meconopsis spp.

-** The Malaysian or Singaporean term for the region’s form of ‘creole’/slang English, similar to Manglish (the Malaysian version).
+** The Singaporean term for the country’s form of ‘creole’/slang English, similar to Manglish (the Malaysian version).